 Parabens are also extremely well absorbed via the skin and migrate via the skin into the bloodstream.
-Their use is particularly troubling because their absorption into the bloodstream bypasses the gastrointestinal tract where they might be broken down.
-In other words, these hair products likely deliver one of the most potent dosages of these harmful toxins.
+Hair products likely deliver one of the most potent dosages of harmful toxins.

-I found out that a recent marketplace review of more than 100 leading brands of shampoos indicated that most contain these ingredients.
-The main reason sodium lauryl sulfate is used is because it is an inexpensive detergent and makes mixtures foam well.
-Sadly, it has a significant degenerative effect on the cell membranes because of its protein denaturing properties.
+The main reason sodium lauryl sulfate is used is because it is an inexpensive detergent and makes mixtures foam well but it has a negative effect on your cells and may even lead to corneal(eye) damage.